ErsjanKeri/Eliza/Tasks.md

 - [X] **Remove current RAG toggle background styling** - Replace current large background RAG component with simple toggle, clean up excessive styling, ensure minimal and clean design

-- [ ] Toggle for RAG leads to that the model picker in the middle is not centereed anymore! need to re-center it!

 ### **Chat Functionality**

+- [X] **System prompt and context** - When RAG toggle is off, Eliza seems to have NO CLUE about the context of the chapter or the exercise (despite this should be a default information!)
+RAG enabled should enhance the context, but the bare minimum it should always know!
+Additionally when RAG is enabled

-- [ ] **Implement exercise context as system prompt together with RAG** - Add question text and answer options as system prompt context for exercise help, ensure AI recognizes both question and selected answer, modify prompt engineering to include exercise context directly (for example opening a chat in the get exercise help, the model should know the exercise and alternatives and its solution and what the user had chosen from the context!!), and currently need to make sure the RAG for exercise works! !
+- [X] **Implement exercise context as system prompt together with RAG** - Add question text and answer options as system prompt context for exercise help, ensure AI recognizes both question and selected answer, modify prompt engineering to include exercise context directly (for example opening a chat in the get exercise help, the model should know the exercise and alternatives and its solution and what the user had chosen from the context!!), and currently need to make sure the RAG for exercise works! !

-- [ ] **Add stop button to chat interface** - Implement stop/cancel button for ongoing AI responses, add proper response cancellation logic, provide immediate response stopping when button is pressed (search here exactly how Gallery does it! and copy them!)
+- [X] **Add stop button to chat interface** - Implement stop/cancel button for ongoing AI responses, add proper response cancellation logic, provide immediate response stopping when button is pressed (search here exactly how Gallery does it! and copy them!)

-- [ ] **Add image upload functionality in the chat!** - chat messages from user should support image upload (this will require augmentation to the messages data types as well) but this is a very easy feature, Gallery provides an example with image upload in the chat!
+- [X] **Add image upload functionality in the chat!** - chat messages from user should support image upload (this will require augmentation to the messages data types as well) but this is a very easy feature, Gallery provides an example with image upload in the chat!

-- [ ] **Ensure RAG slider positioning works** - Verify RAG toggle functions properly in new left position, maintain RAG enhancement functionality, ensure toggle state persistence, or does RAG persist between chats?
+- [X] **Ensure RAG slider positioning works** - Verify RAG toggle functions properly in new left position, maintain RAG enhancement functionality, ensure toggle state persistence, or does RAG persist between chats?

-- [ ] **Proper Sidebar styling and functionality** - sidebar is currently ugly, having icons and accordion functionality and connection with the database not properly set up!
-Chat messages not properly connected with the app! requires replacement of the emojis with proper icons and styling! and proper data managing!

 - [ ] **Request video button** whenever an image is included in the input chat from student, the button to request a video must be disabled!